Hafter Auditory Perception Lab

 Ervin Hafter, Ph.
 D.

-At the Auditory Perception Lab we are currently conducting research in the area of shared attention, effects of noise reduction on speech cognition, spatial perception of sound, and effects of reverberant environments on users of hearing aids and cochlear implants.
+At the Auditory Perception Lab we are currently conducting research in the area of shared attention, spatial perception of sound, and attention to natural speech from multiple talkers in a simulated cocktail party environment,

 The Ear Club

 Our main experimental apparatus is an anechoic chamber with a 48-channel digital surround sound system and a digital projector (see photos).
 This system enables us to convincingly simulate open-field reverberant environments for the exploration of research questions regarding the spatial perception of sound in the natural world.
 We also have three sound isolation booths with calibrated headphone presentation systems.
-All of our experiments are carried out using computers and the majority of our programming is done using the Matlab environment.
+All of our experiments are carried out using computers and the majority of our programming is done in MATLAB or MAXMSP.

 Contact InformationThe lab is located in basement of Tolman Hall, room B50 on the UC Berkeley campus.

 For inquiries, corrections and errata regarding this website, send e-mail to firstname.lastname@example.org

 Copyright 2006 The Regents of the University of California